NeuralSyntaxLab/lab-handbook/Histology and Immunohistochemistry/Triton_DAPI_preperation_usage.md

 - Always handle DAPI in low-light conditions to avoid photobleaching.
 - Avoid vigorous shaking to prevent bubble formation in Triton X-100 solutions.
 - Discard all waste solutions in designated containers following safety guidelines.

+---
+* We would like to thank Dr.Raya Eilam-Altstadter who provided materials and great knowledge.